-Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted net assets depending on the existence or nature of any donor restrictions.
+Contributions received are recorded as net assets with donor restrictions or net assets without donor restrictions depending on the existence or nature of any donor restrictions.

 Income Taxes

 Income taxes are not provided for in the financial statements since the Foundation is exempt from federal and state income taxes under section 501 (c)(3) of the Internal Revenue Code and similar state provisions.
 The Foundation is not classified as a private foundation.